 - Cavernous sinus - ocular pain, protosis, oculomotor palsies

-- Deep venous sinus -thalamic related symptoms such as altered mental status
+- Deep venous sinus -thalamic and basal ganglia related symptoms such as altered mental status

 - Retropharyngeal abscess